-“Rigsby, can’t we just go to this Chinese restaurant?
-What difference does it make?
-We’re in Chinatown, it’s all going to be Chinese food.”
+“Nanny, can’t we just go to this Chinese restaurant?
+What difference does it really make?
+We’re in Chinatown, it’s all Chinese food.”

-The woman who’s come up to us on the street looks at him expectantly and repeats that we should come to her restaurant.
+The woman who’s stopped us on the street looks at him expectantly and repeats, we should come to her restaurant.

 “It’s very good,” she says, “Dim Sum all day,” she says.

-He’s not hard to spot since he has bright white hair and has only brought 2 shirts with him from England for his entire 10 day trip.
-The green and white striped one he’s wearing now has pretty much burned itself into G’s brain, so much so, that a week after Rigs left, G saw a tall man with white hair wearing a striped shirt in a museum and said, ‘Oh!
-Rigby?
-Rigby?’
+Luckily, Nanny’s not hard to spot.
+He has bright white hair and only brought two shirts with him from England to San Francisco for his entire ten day trip.
+The green and white striped one he has on now has burned itself into my son’s brain.
+A week after Nanny left, we saw a tall man with white hair in a striped shirt at the museum.
+He cried out, “Oh!
+Nanny?
+Nanny?”

-“Oh, all right,” Rigs relents, “go on.”
-We follow the woman into her restaurant and Nanny takes one look and turns around shaking his head, “NO NO NO.”
+We follow this woman into her restaurant.
+Nanny takes one look, turns around and shakes his head, “NO NO NO.”

-The woman chases after him yelling, “It’s very good!
+The woman chases after him, “It’s very good!
 Dim Sum all day!”

 “NO!
 NO thank YOU!”